nshafer/django-hashid-field/README.rst

 --------

 * Stores IDs as integers in the database
-* Allows lookups and filtering by either integer or hashid string
+* Allows lookups and filtering by either integer, hashid string or Hashid object
+* Can be used as sort key
 * Can drop-in replace an existing IntegerField (HashidField) or AutoField (HashidAutoField)
-* Uses your settings.SECRET_KEY as the salt for the Hashids library
+* Uses your settings.SECRET_KEY as the salt
-* Supports custom *salt*, *min_length* and *alphabet* characters
+* Supports custom *salt*, *min_length* and *alphabet* settings

 Installation
 ------------